r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 As for that weapon of yours, you will never mete out your so-called judgment on Fujimaru.

 **Fergus:**
-I may be young and inexperienced, but I will still protect {(M) him /(F) her} with every fiber of my being.
+I may be young and inexperienced, but I will still protect [♂ him /♀ her] with every fiber of my being.

 **Fergus:**
 Furthermore, even in death, I will never swear fealty to that Assassin.
 After all&ndash;